 Each of Nevada's marijuana laws are designed to penalize a specific behavior, such as possessing marijuana, possessing marijuana with the intent to sell it in Nevada, or selling marijuana in Nevada.
 Trafficking law is different because it punishes all behaviors involving marijuana as long as the marijuana itself weighs at least fifty pounds (50 lbs.).
 This is why big-time drug dealers are usually charged with trafficking.

 You may be charged with trafficking in Clark County if you are selling, manufacturing, delivering, importing or merely possessing fifty pounds (50 lbs.) or more of pot.
 If the pot is less then 50 lbs., then the more specific marijuana crimes (listed above) would apply.

-For example, if a cop finds you smoking a joint while driving through North Las Vegas, you may be arrested for simple possession in Nevada.
+For example, if a cop finds you smoking a joint while walking through North Las Vegas, you may be arrested for simple possession in Nevada.
 But if you are found with fifty pounds of marijuana in your trunk, you may be charged with trafficking.

 Similarly, if a cop sees you selling a baggie of weed on a Henderson street corner, you may be charged with selling marijuana in Nevada.
 But if you are found selling fifty pounds of weed in a Henderson alleyway, you may be charged with trafficking.

 Since trafficking marijuana is a very broad crime, the best defense strategy in Clark County depends on the facts of your specific case.
 The following are some defenses our Las Vegas trafficking attorneys many explore when fighting a trafficking charge:

 Since trafficking law in Las Vegas applies only when the marijuana weighs at least fifty pounds, a Nevada criminal attorney may try to show that the marijuana fell short of the minimum weight.
 For example, the attorney can argue that the Las Vegas police methods of weighing the marijuana produced inaccurate results.

 Obviously, if an attorney can show that the marijuana was not in your possession or control, that would work in your favor when trying to dismiss a marijuana charge.